Key Takeaway

 Police shut down Sunrise Highway from Cartwright to Block boulevards for hours, reopening it around 2 p.m.
 That closure snarled traffic in the area.
 The driver stayed put and escaped unharmed, as Nassau County Police noted.
 Investigators now probe the scene, looking at elements like poor light and road setup in this active part of Massapequa Park.

 The teen remains in serious condition at a nearby hospital, which highlights possible lasting harm to body and mind.
 Events like this reflect broader worries about bike safety in Nassau County.
 High-speed cars share space with exposed riders on city roads.
-Read the complete report in the original Long Island Press article.
+Read the complete report in the original Long Island Press coverage.

 Key New York Laws on Bike Crashes